c-mart/smog/planning.md

 - Don't show title twice for single-post page

 ## Todo
+- Link to Markdown reference in create post page
 - Rename create_edit.html to create_edit_post.html
 - Refactor "Active" user to "Enabled" user to resolve ambiguity
 - Mitigate XSS and CSRF using WTForms